 My friend Judie makes these every Shabbat and her family won’t even consider eating another kind.

-1/2 cup club soda
+- ½ cup club soda

-2 teaspoon dried parsley
+- 2 teaspoons dried parsley

 - Freshly ground black pepper

-1 cup matzo meal
+- 1 cup matzah meal

-In a bowl whisk the eggs until just blended.
+- In a bowl, whisk the eggs until just blended.
 Add the club soda, vegetable oil or schmaltz, salt and pepper.
-Go easy on the salt.
-Blend in the parsley and matzo meal.
-Cover and refrigerate this mixture for about 1 hour.
+Go easy on the salt..
+Blend in the parsley and matzah meal.

 - Drop in boiling water and simmer covered and don’t peek (okay, maybe once or twice) for about 25 to 35 minutes.

-Curly leaf parsley is very difficult to check.
+Please Note: Curly leaf parsley is very difficult to check.
 It is therefore recommended that only flat leaf parsley be used.

 Vegetable spinners, power hoses, and light boxes are not always available in the home.
 We therefore recommend the following alternate procedure.

-Recommendation: In order to determine if a particular bunch of herbs is infested prior to washing, bang it several times over a white cloth.
+RECOMMENDATION: In order to determine if a particular bunch of herbs is infested prior to washing, bang it several times over a white cloth.
 This is most important when checking oregano, rosemary, sage and thyme.
-If only one or two insects are found, proceed with the steps below.
-If three or more insects are detected in a particular bunch of herbs, it should not be used.
+If only one or two insects are found proceed with the steps below.
+If three or more insects are detected in a particular bunch of herbs it should not be used.

-1. Soak herbs in a solution of cold water and vegetable wash.
+- Soak herbs in a solution of cold water and vegetable wash.
 The proper amount of vegetable wash has been added when some bubbles are observed in the water.
-(In the absence of vegetable wash, several drops of concentrated non-scented liquid detergent may be used.
-However, for health reasons, thoroughly rinse off the soapy solution.)
+(In the absence of vegetable wash, several drops of concentrated unscented liquid detergent may be used.
+However, for health reasons, care must be taken to thoroughly rinse off the soapy solution.)

 - Agitate the herbs in the soapy water, in order to loosen the sticking excretion of the bugs.